-Created in April 2017, SIGUL is a joint Special Interest Group of the European Language Resources Association (ELRA) and of the International Speech Communication Association (ISCA).
+Created in April 2017, SIGUL is a joint Special Interest Group of the ELRA Language Resources Association (ELRA) and of the International Speech Communication Association (ISCA).

 In October 2016, ELRA had setup the Workgroup on Less-Resourced Languages (LRL), convened by Claudia Soria, with the mission to support the maintenance of linguistic diversity through technology and ICT.
 Since Language Resources and technologies represent a key component for any language-based technology, this special interest group intends to focus on the particular needs and requirements of less-resourced languages.